aflueckiger/KED2021/lectures.md

 ## Week 3: Setting up your Development Environment

 The title says it all.
 We are getting ready for the practical part of the course: Programming.
 As the installation of Python and non-standard command-line tools may be tricky, we do this in class rather than doing it as homework.
-Moreover, I will also introduce some principles to organize research and jargon that help you to find your way in the programmer's brave new word.
+Moreover, I will also introduce some principles to organize research and jargon that guide your way in the programmer's brave new word.

 [<i class="fas fa-desktop"></i>](https://aflueckiger.github.io/KED2021/lectures/html/KED2021_03.html)
 [<i class="fas fa-file-pdf"></i>](https://aflueckiger.github.io/KED2021/lectures/pdf/KED2021_03.pdf)